-After approximately sixteen months in lockdown and after an unprecedented attack on the arts by the Finnish government, Night Visions is back with a vengeance.
+After months in lockdown and an unprecedented attack on the arts by the Finnish government, Night Visions is back with a vengeance.

 Featuring over thirty films and a masterclass from John Landis, visiting to celebrate the anniversary of An American Werewolf in London, there is no reason to miss out on the madness in store this year.